NextechSystems/selectapidocspub/source/includes/r4/_gettingstarted.md

 | 500 | Internal Server Error - We had a problem with our server |

 ## Remarks ##
-Each resource has a Remarks section at the end of its documentation page, which contains details on common questions and solutions for that resource.
+Some resources contain a Remarks section at the end of its documentation page, which contains details on common questions and solutions for that resource.